MicrosoftDocs/sdk-api/sdk-api-src/content/d2d1_1/nf-d2d1_1-id2d1devicecontext-drawbitmap(id2d1bitmap,const d2d1_rect_f,float,d2d1_interpolation_mode,const d2d1_rect_f,const d2d1_matrix_4x4_f).md

-The <i>sourceRectangle</i> parameter defines the sub-rectangle of the source bitmap (in DIPs).  <b>DrawBitmap</b> will clip this rectangle to the size of the source bitmap, thus making it impossible to sample outside of the bitmap.
+The <i>sourceRectangle</i> parameter defines the sub-rectangle of the source bitmap (in DIPs).  <a href="https://msdn.microsoft.com/e6cff1b7-055b-442c-99aa-afeeee4d06e8">DrawBitmap</a> will clip this rectangle to the size of the source bitmap, thus making it impossible to sample outside of the bitmap.
 If NULL is specified, then the source rectangle is taken to be the size of the source bitmap.